muathali/notes/docs/light/fcp.md

 # Final Cut Pro

-> Titles are for showing text, Generators are for creating backgrounds and filler content

 ## Resolution

 Video is essentially a series of still images, and each frame has a horizontal and a vertical dimension in pixels.
 Common resolutions use abbreviations, including the following: